hhuOS/hhuOS/README.md

 ## Notes

+Assets for the mouse demo haven been taken unaltered from [Icons8](https://icons8.com/).

 Assets for the dino game have been taken unaltered from [itch.io](https://itch.io):
  - [Dino Characters](https://arks.itch.io/dino-characters) by [*@ScissorMarks*](https://twitter.com/ScissorMarks) ([CC BY 4.0](https://creativecommons.org/licenses/by/4.0/legalcode))
  - [Dino Family](https://demching.itch.io/dino-family) by *DemChing* ([CC BY 4.0](https://creativecommons.org/licenses/by/4.0/legalcode))